dhairyadalal/nlp-training-week/README.md

 Classical NLP Methods.ipynb
-Provides an introduction to basic ML approaches for NLP tasks with focus on multi-class classification
+Provides an introduction to basic ML approaches for NLP tasks with focus on multi-class classification.
+Notebook walks through
+- loading data with Pandas
+- building simple ML classfication models using sparse representation features
+- finetuing language models with Huggingface